Achievable logoAchievable logo

 Morphology

-Streptococci are gram positive cocci arranged in chains or pairs.
-Streptococcus pneumoniae (pneumococci) are arranged as lancet (flame) shaped diplococci in pairs.
+Streptococci are gram-positive cocci arranged in chains or pairs.
+Streptococcus pneumoniae (pneumococci) are classically seen as lancet (flame)-shaped diplococci in pairs.

-S.pyogenes (beta hemolytic strep) has hyaluronic acid capsule, S.pneumoniae and GBS (group B streptococci like S.agalactiae) have polysaccharide capsule, viridans strep do not have a capsule but they produce glycocalyx.
+S. pyogenes (beta-hemolytic strep) has a hyaluronic acid capsule.
+S. pneumoniae and GBS (group B streptococci such as S. agalactiae) have a polysaccharide capsule.
+Viridans streptococci do not have a capsule, but they produce a glycocalyx.

 Classification:

-1. Lancefield Groups: Beta hemolytic streptococci can be divided into Lancefield Groups A to U on the basis of C carbohydrate which is located on the cell wall.
-S.pyogenes is included in Group A.
+1. Lancefield Groups: Beta-hemolytic streptococci can be divided into Lancefield Groups A to U on the basis of C carbohydrate located on the cell wall.
+S. pyogenes is included in Group A.

-2. M protein: Group A beta hemolytic streptococci can be further typed depending on antigenic variations in M protein which is located on the outer surface of the cell into 80 serotypes.
-M protein is a virulence factor and some types show a predisposition to cause rheumatic fever while others predispose to acute glomerulonephritis.
+2. M protein: Group A beta-hemolytic streptococci can be further typed based on antigenic variations in M protein, located on the outer surface of the cell, into 80 serotypes.
+M protein is a virulence factor.
+Some M protein types predispose to rheumatic fever, while others predispose to acute glomerulonephritis.

-Group A streptococci are the most common cause of bacterial pharyngitis (strep throat),erysipelas (infection of dermal lymphatics presenting as a demarcated, raised, inflamed area usually on the cheeks), impetigo (honey colored crusted lesions), necrotizing fasciitis (exotoxin B effect, “flesh eating bacteria”), streptococcal toxic shock syndrome, endometritis, sinusitis and mastoiditis etc.
+Group A streptococci are the most common cause of bacterial pharyngitis (strep throat), erysipelas (infection of dermal lymphatics presenting as a demarcated, raised, inflamed area usually on the cheeks), impetigo (honey-colored crusted lesions), necrotizing fasciitis (exotoxin B effect, “flesh eating bacteria”), streptococcal toxic shock syndrome, endometritis, sinusitis, and mastoiditis.

 Strep throat